 The compartments are well thought out, with room for my socks, toiletries, electronics, and essentials.
-For me, the bag highlights include a padded laptop sleeve, detachable straps if you decide to check the bag, and the convenient side handle.
+For me, the bag highlights include a padded laptop sleeve, detachable straps if you decide to check the bag, and a convenient side handle.
 The straps on the Setout are also the robust and comfortable straps of all the travel backpacks I tested.
 It is a great backpack.

 Shop For the Tortuga Setout Travel Backpack

 It is the most comfortable men’s hiking backpack for travel.
 I use this on long multiday treks or for camping when I need to carry my gear.
 Gregory has been building bags for a long time to know how to make a quality pack.
 This hiking backpack is a workhorse designed to be used and abused.